 Ben is an active outdoor enthusiast, be it running, cycling, hiking, or camping.
-The Conservancy fits his lifestyle well and even allows Ben to take advantage of his passion for photography.
+His passion for the great outdoors fits in perfectly with the work of the Conservancy and even allows Ben to take advantage of his passion for photography by share images of the important places the Conservancy protects.

 Since 2007, Ben has assisted in all areas of the organization.
-Starting as an intern under the Conservancy’s sole staff, Ben was hired as the organization’s first Stewardship Director and served in this capacity for 5 1/2 years.
-Ben also served six months as Interim Executive Director in 2011.
+Starting as an intern, Ben was hired as the organization’s first Stewardship Director, and in 2013 became the Executive Director.

 A graduate of SUNY Geneseo with a bachelor’s degree in sociology and minor in environmental studies, Ben has remained a resident of Geneseo.
 He is an active member of the community and has served as Village Trustee, on the Association for the Preservation of Geneseo board, and on the Geneseo Farmers Market board.